FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 In both these cases, there are two types of tests you can perform:

 - **Integration test**: Check if the lambda has uploaded and is running correctly by logging in and seeing if the expected output happens.
-- **Unit test:** You don't upload the lambda, but instead create a mock FusionAuth event that calls the lambda in your code and check that the lambda does what it is supposed to.
+- **Unit test:** You don't upload the lambda, but instead create a mock FusionAuth event that calls the lambda in your code and checks that the lambda does what it is supposed to.

-Each of these types of lambda tests are outlined below.
+Each of these types of lambda tests is outlined below.

 ### Test Library